beyarkay/masters-thesis/02_background.md

 1. Time occurs in discrete timesteps $t \in \{1, 2, 3, \ldots\}$.
 2. The events are discrete and taken from a set of possible states $S = \{s_1, s_2, \ldots, s_{|S|}\}$.
-3. Only one event can happen at each timestep.
+3. Only one event (notated as $z_t$) can happen at each timestep.

 We then have a sequence of events $\{z_1, z_2, z_3, \ldots\}$ where each $z_t
 \in S$ describes what happened at timestep $t$.
 As it stands, the state at a point in time could be the result of any number of variables, including all prior states of the system $z_1, z_2, \ldots, z_{t-1}$.
-We will impose two assumptions (the eponymous Markov assumptions) which will allow us to reason mathematically about our model.
+We will impose two assumptions which will allow us to reason mathematically about our model.

 1. The _Limited Horizon Assumption_ is that the state of the system at time $t$ depends only on the state of the system at time $t-1$.
 Formally, the